Frequently Asked Questions

 one math

+Once a student enters junior year, IB assessments will happen over the two-year period.
 IB students take their exams in May of their senior year.
 However, the IB permits students to take one standard level examination at the end of junior year.
 Higher level exams can only be taken at the end of the senior year.

 What are the fees associated with the IB Program?